Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-\brmq In the same way that we have some other interpretation on the circle coming from complex representations, one may have some other interpretations on the triangle in some particular case.
-For example, on $\bS^5$, consider the complex linear forms $Z_1= x^1+ ix^2$, $Z_2= x^3+ i x^4$, $Z_3= x^5+ix^6$ restricted to the sphere, and the function
+\brmq In the same way that we gave another interpretation on the circle coming from complex representations, one may give other interpretations on the triangle in some particular case.
+For example, on $\bS^5$, consider the complex linear forms $z_1= x_1+ ix_2$, $z_2= x_3+ i x_4$, $z_3= x_5+ix_6$ restricted to the sphere, and the function